 Falmouth is a tiny town located in the state of Michigan.
 With a population of 183 people and just one neighborhood, Falmouth is the 650th largest community in Michigan.
-Falmouth has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Falmouth was built prior to World War II, making it one of the older and more historic towns in the country.

 Falmouth is a blue-collar town, with 62.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Falmouth is a town of farmers, fishers, or foresters, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Falmouth who work in farm management occupations (26.73%), sales jobs (13.86%), and management occupations (12.87%).